Manonedde/scil_mri_longdata/docs/source/database/data_description.rst

 +--------------------------------+-------------+-------------+-------------+----------------+----------------+
 *The directions are specified in coordinates of the patient (LPH).

-All MRI data acquisitions were aligned on the anterior commissure-posterior commissure plan (AC-PC).
 An example of bvec and bval file for DWI can be downloaded here:

  :download:`bval bvec files<../data/mri/bval_bvec_files.zip>`